 Learning analysts and learning vendors themselves argue for or against the continued viability of LMSs (Learning Management Systems).
 These are the enterprise wide systems frequently budgeted from the HR department for managing courses, classroom training, group training as well as the overall enforcement of training completion by employees.
 They are also the point of curation for most learning content found in the enterprise.
 Today, LMSs are predominantly used for longer form compliance training employees in most companies must complete to meet local and federal employment laws and standards.
 When we start to see voice enabled learning and AI driven curation current LMSs will surely have to transition to these approaches or fade to irrelevance.
-We have seen Cornerstone OnDemand acquire micro learning content company Grovo as well as the recent acquisition of Saba.
-This gives Cornerstone a combined customer base of 7,000 and cements them as the LMS top player.
-According to Bersin, over the next year mid to large companies will if anything double down on training and learning using LMS which will only bolster them.
+We have seen the combined Cornerstone OnDemand / Saba acquisition focus on micro learning content as well as Linked Learning’s demand go into overdrive and come into its own offering up to date content for all companies.

 Feathercap lets your people look up answers to their questions.